tbharati876/OPD-Token-Allocation-Engine/README.md

 - Install dependencies

 Bash

 pip install flask pyngrok pytz

 Configure Ngrok Update the NGROK_TOKEN in the script with your token from ngrok.com.
 - Run the Application

 Bash

 python app.py

 ## Edge Case Handling
-- Slot Saturation: Standard bookings are capped at 5 patients per slot.
+- Slot Saturation:

+  Standard bookings are capped at 5 patients per slot.
 If a user attempts to book a 6th patient, the system returns an error unless the category is "EMERGENCY".

-- Timezone Integrity: By using pytz, the system avoids "server time" drift, ensuring "Arrival Time" is always consistent with the hospital's local time (IST).
+- Timezone Integrity:

+  By using pytz, the system avoids "server time" drift, ensuring "Arrival Time" is always consistent with the hospital's local time (IST).

+- Concurrency:

-- Concurrency: The heap based sorting ensures that even if two patients are added within seconds, their position in the queue is mathematically determined and stable.
+  The heap based sorting ensures that even if two patients are added within seconds, their position in the queue is mathematically determined and stable.

 ## Future Roadmap
+- Persistence:

-- Persistence: Migration from in-memory storage to SQLite or Redis to prevent data loss on restarts.
+  Migration from in-memory storage to SQLite or Redis to prevent data loss on restarts.

-- Cancellation Flow: Implementing a DELETE method to remove patients and instantly re-calculate the queue.
+- Cancellation Flow:

+  Implementing a DELETE method to remove patients and instantly re-calculate the queue.

-- Doctor's "Next" Button: A specialized UI for doctors to "Pop" the top patient from the heap once the consultation is finished.
+- Doctor's "Next" Button:

+  A specialized UI for doctors to "Pop" the top patient from the heap once the consultation is finished.

-- SMS Integration: Automated alerts via Twilio when a patient's position is within the next 2 spots.
+- SMS Integration:

+  Automated alerts when a patient's position is within the next 2 spots.

 ## API Reference

-### 1. Book a Token
+### Book a Token
 **Endpoint:** `POST /api/book`
 **Payload:**
 ```json